cs313e-utaustin/study-guide/guide/src/exam1/practice.md

 <details>
   <summary>Solution</summary>

-  It's easier to consider each stack of cubes as standalone and then subtract the sides that are covered by the surround cubes.
+  Consider each stack of cubes as a standalone stack, and then subtract the sides that are covered by the surrounding stacks.

 ```python